rupban/m5-demand-forecasting/README.md

 ---

+This repository contains my end-to-end work on the [Kaggle M5 Forecasting - Accuracy](https://www.kaggle.com/competitions/m5-forecasting-accuracy) competition.
+The goal is to forecast daily Walmart sales across thousands of products and stores, using multiple approaches and the WRMSSE metric.

+## 📄 Project Report
+A full research-style report is available in [`m5_forecasting_report.pdf`](m5-demand-forecasting/report.pdf).

+## 🔑 Key Features
 ## Project Overview

 This repository implements an end-to-end weekly forecasting workflow inspired by the M5 Forecasting task, with a strong emphasis on feature engineering, interpretable baselines, and business-weighted evaluation.